Reforming an Unfair Allocation by Exchanging Goods: Optimal Number of Exchanges

 First, we claim that in each exchange, a good from $\{g_1, \ldots, g_{s_1}\}$ in agent $2$'s bundle is always exchanged with a good from $\{g_{s_1+1}, \ldots, g_m\}$ in agent $1$'s bundle.
 Suppose on the contrary that this is not true.
 Let $\mathcal{A}'$ be the allocation just before we make the exchange that violates this claim.
 The only way for the claim to be violated is when $A'_1 = \{g_1, \ldots, g_{s_1}\}$ and $A'_2 = \{g_{s_1+1}, \ldots, g_m\}$.
 If $s_1 \leq s_2$, then by \Cref{lem:exist_iden_two}, there does not exist an EF1 allocation with size vector $\vec{s}$---this would contradict our assumption that an EF1 allocation with size vector $\vec{s}$ exists.
 Otherwise, $s_1 > s_2$, and every good in $A'_1$ has a higher utility than every good in $A'_2$, so agent $1$ is EF1 towards agent $2$.
 This would contradict our assumption that the algorithm has not terminated.
 Hence, the claim is true.

 By the claim in the previous paragraph, the total number of exchanges made is at most $\min \{s_1, s_2\} \leq m$.
 Each exchange can be performed in polynomial time, and so the algorithm terminates in polynomial time.
 We show next that an EF1 allocation is obtained when the algorithm terminates.
 It suffices to show that agent $2$ is EF1 towards agent $1$ in the final allocation.
 To this end, we show that agent $2$ is EF1 towards agent~$1$ at every step of the algorithm.
 Let the initial allocation be $\mathcal{A}^0 = \mathcal{A}$, and let $\mathcal{A}^t$ be the allocation after $t$ steps of the algorithm.
 Note that $\mathcal{A}^0$ satisfies the condition that agent $2$ is EF1 towards agent $1$, since agent $2$ has a higher utility than agent $1$ in $\mathcal{A}$.
 We show that if $\mathcal{A}^t$ has the property that agent $2$ is EF1 towards agent $1$ and agent $1$ is \emph{not} EF1 towards agent $2$, then $\mathcal{A}^{t+1}$ has the property that agent $2$ is EF1 towards agent $1$.
-Suppose that $g \in A^t_2$ is exchanged with $h \in A^t_1$; note that $g$ is a good with the highest utility in $A^t_2$.
-This means that $u(A^t_1) < u(A^t_2 \setminus \{g\})$.
-Then,
+Suppose that $g \in A^t_2$ is exchanged with $h \in A^t_1$.
+Since agent~$1$ is not EF1 towards agent~$2$ in ${\cal A}^t$, it holds that $u(A^t_1) < u(A^t_2 \setminus \{g\})$.
+Thus,

 showing that agent $2$ is EF1 towards agent $1$ in $\mathcal{A}^{t+1}$.